tarathep/cicd-github-action-lab/cd/lab1.md

 ## 2. Connecting Repository with Self-hosted Runner on Azure

-Go to the https://portal.azure.com on your resource please check the vm named `vm-<username>SelfHost-az-usw3-sbx-001`
+Go to the https://portal.azure.com on your resource please check the VM named `vm-<username>SelfHost-az-usw3-sbx-001`

 <img src="../src/rg-vm-selfhosted.png">